openmls/openmls/book/src/traits/traits.md

 This trait defines two functions to generate arrays and vectors, and is used by OpenMLS to generate randomness for key generation and random identifiers.
-While there is the commonly used [rand crate] not all implementations use it.
+While there is the commonly used [rand crate], not all implementations use it.
-OpenMLS therefore defines its own randomness trait that needs to be implemented by an OpenMLS crypto provider.
+OpenMLS, therefore, defines its own randomness trait that needs to be implemented by an OpenMLS crypto provider.
-It simply needs to implement two functions to generate cryptographically secure randomness and store it into an array or vector.
+It simply needs to implement two functions to generate cryptographically secure randomness and store it in an array or vector.

 ```rust,no_run,noplayground
 {{#include ../../../traits/src/random.rs:8:16}}